Funding news! Our new project exploring the train travels of Samuel Coleridge-Taylor

 Throughout his career, the composer Samuel Coleridge-Taylor (1875-1912) journeyed extensively across Britain by train, conducting concerts and judging music competitions.
 His travels took him not only to major cities but also to many small towns, where he was often the only person of Black heritage other passengers and audiences had ever encountered.

-Thanks to GWR’s Community Fund, The Mixed Museum is launching an exciting project exploring Coleridge-Taylor’s journey across the GWR network.
-Working again with Kinga Markus, our Artist in Residence, to bring Coleridge-Taylor’s historic travels to life, we’ll be mapping and reflecting on Coleridge-Taylor’s journeys, and sharing our discoveries through a series of audio outputs.
+Thanks to Great Western Railway’s (GWR) Community Fund, The Mixed Museum is launching an exciting project exploring Coleridge-Taylor’s journeys across the GWR network.
+Working again with Kinga Markus, our Artist in Residence, to bring Coleridge-Taylor’s historic travels to life, we’ll be mapping and reflecting on Coleridge-Taylor’s visits to stations and locations on the GWR route, and sharing our discoveries through a series of audio outputs.

 Coleridge-Taylor arriving at Brighton station as imagined by Kinga Marcus. © Kinga Markus.